andrewjmack/coronary-disease-predictive-model/README.md

 - model_optimization.ipynb
 - resources holding our data files
 - resouorces/images holding our graphs and charts of analyses conducted throughout this project
+- model_tracking holds our information about model metrics and iterative improvements to our models
+- initial_data holds all our trials for our hyperband tuner

 ## Exploratory Data Analysis
 One of the first things we noticed when exploring the data was that 172 patients had a cholesterol value of zero recorded in the data.
 Since this value is nonsensical for cholesterol, several methods to address this issue were implemented in the Data_Cleaning.ipynb notebook.